ethiapath/vue-webpack/README.md

+I wanted to use vue and webpack so I could use more flexible build systems later on.
+So I spent some time learning webpack and getting this project working again with `.vue` files.

+Still need to get scss working...

+# todo
+[ ] - Add scss support

+Below this line comes from the original repo, I'll update it later.
+---

-This repo is deprecated, it was created in the days before Vue shipped with TypeScript out of the box.
+~~This repo is deprecated, it was created in the days before Vue shipped with TypeScript out of the box.
 Now the best path to get started is through [the official CLI](https://cli.vuejs.org).
-We'll keep this repo around as a useful archive.
+We'll keep this repo around as a useful archive.~~

 ---